14May/130

 Since there is no IPv6 alternative, service owners must do a big first step and some of them did.
 Google, Amazon, Rackspace and many others added IPv6 as alternative to IPv4.

 Is you site or blog ready to be accessible via IPv6?
 I think its time to think about it.
-I did a switch of my WordPress based blog hosted on Rackspace and here is the story...
+I did a switch of my Wordpress based blog hosted on Rackspace and here is the story...

 Security in clouds – iptables and IPv6 issue